Running the Numbers to Search for Value

 - Defender for Office 365 Plan 2 ($5)

 - Teams Phone ($8)

 Even if you don’t value Power BI Pro too highly (it’s a capability that’s probably of interest to a limited user group), Teams Phone and Defender for Office 365 Plan 2 are attractive to many organizations.
 Taking the $18 for those items plus $7 for the compliance functionality, Office 365 E5 delivers an extra $25 worth of capabilities when the gap between it and E3 is $15.

 Taking things to the next level to buy Microsoft 365 E5 licenses adds an extra $19/month over Office 365 E5.
 For the money, you get more device management and identity management capabilities, like Microsoft Intune, Microsoft Endpoint Manager, Windows AutoPilot, Endpoint Analytics, Cortana Management, Insider Risk Management, Endpoint DLP, Privileged Identity Management, Access Reviews, Entitlement Management, Microsoft Defender for Cloud Apps.
 It’s an impressive list, but again, you’d need to be able to use these products to gain value from the investment.

-Overall, it looks like Office 365 E5 remains a relative bargain for the functionality it delivers, especially in the areas of compliance and data governance.
+Overall, it looks like Office 365 E5 remains a relative bargain for the functionality it delivers, especially in the areas of compliance and overcoming data governance challenges.
 Remember that you don’t need to buy Office 365 E5 licenses for all users unless you want to deploy features like communications compliance everywhere, so it might be possible to save some money by using a mix of licenses.
 Isn’t license management strategy fun?